 Who can be present?

-Anyone your pet finds comforting is welcome to be there — including children and other pets.
+This is your time and your choice as to who you want present.
+Anyone your pet finds comforting is especially welcome to be there — including children and other pets.
 Dr. Danielle will create a calm, respectful space where each family member can say goodbye in their own way.

 What areas does Dr. Danielle serve?